johans-work/paid-source/README.md

 Paid Source is just a simple and convenient way to get paid for your digital work, for both the buyer and you.
 Just use the license, and get paid if your work is worth it.
 Give copies, sell ownership.
 Free the free copies, and turn them into leads for your next sale.

 The license itself is a simple revision of the MIT license, adding language surrounding borrowing and ownership, and expanding Software to Asset.
 It is meant and designed to be apolitical.
-The default recommended borrowing limit is INDEFINITE for individuals and 1 YEAR for entities.
+The default recommended borrowing limit is INDEFINITE for individuals and THIRTY DAYS for entities.
 The only dependency is the purchase link which may expire or even be spoofed.
 The use of a paidsource.wiki link or similar here is highly recommended, but not required.

 Feel free to modify the license as you see fit!